E: General Inquiries

 Sophia Ruddock was called to the Ontario bar in 1995 and has over 18 years of experience appearing before various administrative tribunals and agencies.
 She has practised in the areas of human rights, administrative law, health law, and labour law.
 Currently, she acts as in-house counsel for an association, focusing on professional regulation.

 Beatrice Traub-Werner was Director of Education at TAPE for 12 years, a position from which she resigned in the summer of 2012.
-Currently, she is Dean of Continuing Studies at the Adler Professional School.
+Currently, she is Dean of Continuing Studies at the Adler Professional School and the Academic Instructor for the Bridge Training Program for Internationally Trained Psychologists and Allied Mental Health Professionals, a CIC funded program provided by the Mennonite New Life Centre of Toronto.
 Upon completion of her Master of Social Work at the University of Toronto, Beatrice worked as a Clinical Social Worker before becoming Admissions Coordinator and Adjunct Professor at the Faculty of Social Work, University of Toronto.
 Beatrice was elected to Council in May 2008.

-Angela Yenssen is currently Coordinator of Seniors' Services at K-W Counselling in Kitchener.
+Angella Yenssen is a social worker in the Veterans Care Program at the Parkwood Hospital site of St. Joseph’s Health Care London.
+She is also a trainer of volunteers for the Community Torchlight agency in Guelph and provides statistical analysis and policy development consultation for the Alzheimer Society Waterloo Wellington.
 Angela obtained a Master of Social Work degree from Wilfrid Laurier University and a Master of Public Policy, Administration, and Law degree at York University.
 Angela was initially elected to Council in May 2009 and was re-elected in May 2012.

 For more information please contact: